The future of small business is not dumbed-down big business

 Of course we can.
 Big Tech could have delivered something like Sumer 20 years ago.

 The essential technology is the relational database*.
 Programmers know how to build them, SME managers don't.
-The inequality creates a cartel forcing managers to buy back their own systems that they created in the first place.
+The unequal relationship creates a cartel forcing managers to buy back their own systems that they created in the first place.

 SME managers could build a complete management system for themselves—if they had a tool like Sumer.

-* (Relational databases are essential, but unless you are a programmer the details are not important.
-'Relational database' just means a way to store data as a collection of data tables—price lists, inventory, sales invoices, accounting, etc.—all logically 'related' or linked.
-SME managers do it intuitively, in their head.
-Sumer does it physically amd automatically based on managers' spreadsheets, no need for users to get involved.)
+Relational databases are essential, but unless you are a programmer the details are not important.
+'Relational database' just means a collection of data tables—price lists, inventory, sales invoices, accounting, etc.—all logically 'related' or linked.

 The Big Tech promise... 'never do simple again'